kjpye/P6-MIDI/lib/MIDI/Event.md

 For your use in code (as in the code in the Synopsis), this module provides a few lists:

-  * @MIDI-events
+  * $MIDI::Event::MIDI-events

-a list of all "MIDI events" AKA voice events -- e.g., 'note-on'
+a set of all "MIDI events" AKA voice events -- e.g., 'note-on'

-  * @Text-events
+  * $MIDI::Event::Text-events

-a list of all text meta-events -- e.g., 'track-name'
+a set of all text meta-events -- e.g., 'track-name'

-  * @Nontext-meta-events
+  * $Nontext-meta-events

 all other meta-events (plus 'raw-data' and F-series events like 'tune-request').

-  * @Meta-events
+  * $MIDI::Event::Meta-events

 the combination of Text-events and Nontext-meta-events.

-  * @All-events
+  * $MIDI::Event::All-events

 the combination of all the above lists.

 Each Event object has a method *type* which will return a string which can be used to check whether the event is in one of these sets.
 For example

-    $object.type ∈ $Meta-events
+    $object.type ∈ $MIDI::Event::Meta-events

-will be true if the object is a meta-event.
+will be true if and only if the object is a meta-event.

 FUNCTIONS
 =========